What's Inside?

 Lower Operational Costs Beyond Salaries

 It’s not just salaries—office space, utilities, and on-site perks all add up fast.
 By building remote teams in the Philippines, many companies are now able to bypass these hidden expenses altogether.
-A traditional office setup in cities like New York or Sydney can cost $10,000 to $15,000 per employee annually, once you factor in rent, utilities, and upkeep.
-According to Offices.net, office fit-out costs in the U.S. range from $90 to $220 per rentable square foot, depending on location, size, and labor demands.
+A traditional office setup in cities like New York or Sydney can cost $10,000 to $15,000 per employee annually.
+This doesn’t even include the initial build-out.
+According to 2025 commercial construction reports, even a basic U.S. office fit-out now starts at $240 per square foot and can easily exceed $350 for more complex, multi-level spaces.

 In contrast, remote Filipino teams often work from home or co-working setups—without expecting subsidized lattes or catered lunches.
 And no, remote doesn’t mean disengaged.
 According to various studies, remote workers report up to 20% higher job satisfaction, especially when they’re trusted and supported.